kaiosilveira/refactoring/README.md

 ## What is refactoring?

-"Refactoring is the process of changing a software system in a way that does not alter the external behavior of the code yet improves its internal structure.
+> Refactoring is the process of changing a software system in a way that does not alter the external behavior of the code yet improves its internal structure.
 It is a **disciplined way** to clean up code that minimizes the chances of introducing bugs.
-In essence, when you refactor, you are improving the design of the code after it has been written" - Fowler, Martin @ Refactoring
+In essence, when you refactor, you are improving the design of the code after it has been written

+— Fowler, Martin @ Refactoring

 ## Technical details and repo structure